wwylab/CliPP/README.md

 There is no need to install CliP.

 ## Structure of CliP implementation
 The flow chart below shows the CliP implementation.
-Raw functions and scripts are under ./scr/.
+Raw functions and scripts are under `scr/`.
 ![image](https://user-images.githubusercontent.com/14543452/114482762-bf4c1480-9bcc-11eb-8c96-a944611e91d7.png)

 CliP can run on samples with up to 50,000 SNVs on a machine with 256GB memory.
-It requires more memory when there are more SNVs.
+It may require more memory when there are more SNVs.
 When that happens, we apply a downsampling strategy, as implemented in all other subclonal reconstruction methods.

 ## Input data sample
-There are three input files:
+There are three required input files:

-1. ```sample.snv.txt```: A tab separated file which stores a data matrix.
+1. ```sample.snv.txt```: A tab separated file which stores a data matrix with the following named columns:
 * ```chromosome_index```: The chromosomal location of the SNV.
 * ```position```: the single-nucleotide position of the SNV on the corresponding chromosome.
 * ```ref_count```: The number of reads covering the locus and containing the reference allele.
 * ```alt_count```: The number of reads covering the locus and containing the alternative allele.

-2. ```sample.cna.txt```: A tab separated file which stores a data matrix.
+2. ```sample.cna.txt```: A tab separated file which stores a data matrix with the following named columns:
 * ```chromosome_index```: The chromosome location of the CNA.
 * ```start_position```: the start position of the CNA segment on the corresponding chromosome.
 * ```end_position```: the end position of the CNA segment on the corresponding chromosome.